- Search The Registry

 *The Fugitive Slave Act or Fugitive Slave Law was passed by the United States Congress on this date in 1850.

-Due to northern resentments, both the acts of 1793 and 1850 faced legal challenges, primarily in the legal disputes over state personal liberty laws.
+Due to northern resentments, the acts of 1793 and 1850 faced legal challenges, primarily in the legal disputes over state personal liberty laws.
 In Prigg v.
-Pennsylvania (1842), the U. S. Supreme Court had ruled against a Pennsylvania citizenship statute and upheld the first fugitive slave law's constitutionality.
+Pennsylvania (1842), the U. S. Supreme Court ruled against a Pennsylvania citizenship statute and upheld the first fugitive slave law's constitutionality.
 Nevertheless, some states continued to pass laws strengthening the applicability of habeas corpus writs and prohibiting state officials from accepting jurisdiction under federal law.

 Northern opposition was most dramatically illustrated when an abolitionist Boston mob tried to rescue Anthony Burns, a fugitive from Virginia, in May 1854.
 The mission failed.
 Commissioner Edward Loring had Burns returned to slavery, and U. S. troops escorted him through sullen crowds to a waiting ship.
 The effort cost the federal government more than $100,000.